 The following forms are used to obtain a certification by a health care provider to support your request for family and medical leave:

 - Medical Certification for Employee

 If you are eligible for leave and ordered to serve on a jury, you receive your regular King County pay.
 You must decline any jury duty pay—except for mileage—from the court system if you are receiving King County pay.

 Communicate your jury duty information and provide a copy of your jury duty summons to your supervisor.
 Follow your department’s request for time off procedure and enter the appropriate leave of absence payroll codes into the payroll system.

-Female employees may be eligible for leave for Pregnancy, Childbirth, and Pregnancy-related Conditions during the time she is sick or temporarily disabled.
+Employees may be eligible for leave for Pregnancy, Childbirth, and Pregnancy-related Conditions (PCPRC) during the time they are sick or temporarily disabled due to being pregnant, during childbirth, or for other, pregnancy-related reasons.
 This leave may be in addition to family and medical leaves.